 I will take you on a virtual trip through the Thai Massage system in Thailand.
 It’s interesting and entertaining, and it’s not meant to be deadly serious.
 If you can handle a little humor – read on.

 Intake forms are often used in the Western world to get a better understanding of the client’s condition.
 I get it.
 There might be potential liability issues and you want to protect yourself.

 Or you need records for insurance purposes.
 Or you need something to jog your memory.
 Or you just want to make sure that you don’t miss any information that you should be aware of.
 Fine.
 Makes sense.

-Some intake forms are way over the top, if you ask me!
+Some intake forms are a bit over the top, from my perspective

-Clearly some lawyer drew that thing up to scare the living daylights out of me.
+Clearly, some lawyer drew that form up to scare the living daylights out of me.
 I thought I was going to get a wonderful massage in a peaceful holistic environment, but now I have to sign a form that I won’t sue my therapist if she accidentally kills me with her massage.

-Sometimes I wonder if they couldn’t make those intake forms a little more friendly and use language that I can actually understand without needing a legal expert to translate it for me.
+Sometimes I wonder if they couldn’t make those intake forms a little more friendly and use language that is easy to understand without needing a legal expert to translate it for me.